In 2013 we will be involved in the organisation of 15 events all of which will offer a quality and value for money experience.

-Paul has been a prominent and successful participant in a wide range of outdoor sports over the past 12 years since returning to Ireland after working in the UK, Asia and Australia over a 7 year period.
+Paul has been a prominent and successful participant in a wide range of outdoor sports over the past 20 years since returning to Ireland after working on management of engineering projects in the UK, Asia and Australia.

-He is a member of Setanta Orienteering Club, the Irish Mountain Running Association, Bray Wheelers and Rathfarnham A.C. and has served for several terms on club committees in a variety of positions and organised many events.
+He has served for several terms on club & assciation committees in a variety of positions and organised many of their events.

-His success in adventure race events on home soil particularly in team based adventure race events speaks for itself:
+His success on the hills and particularly in team based adventure race events speaks for itself:

-Internationally Paul has raced on 5 continents and has enjoyed podium success when coming as a late substitute for several international AR teams.
+Paul has raced on 5 continents and has enjoyed podium success with several international AR teams.

 MSAI is the vehicle through which this experience is being used to provide top quality events and tailored training in Ireland.